bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   as these libraries:

 - must support many number formats and operations,
-- often serve as reference implementations for testing correctness,
+- often serve as reference implementations for testing correctness of other systems,
 - must be efficient enough for simulation and verification tasks.

 As new number formats and rounding behaviors proliferate,